miles990/mongo-docker-compose/README.md

 # mongo-docker-compose
-This repoisitory provides a fully sharded mongo environment using docker-compose and local storage.
+Deploy a sharded cluster in mongodb using docker-compose

 The MongoDB environment consistes of the following docker containers